geowarin/blog-src/content/post/2019/2019-12-20-docker-compose-reverse-proxy.md

 Note the `proxy_pass` line that will reference the site we reverse-proxy.
 With docker-compose the hostname will be the name of the container listed in `docker-compose.yml`.

-We know that the nodeJS server runs on port 3000.
+We know that the node server runs on port 3000.

 You can also see that nginx will automatically add the CORS headers we previously discussed.